 Generative AI in the news

-With the recent boom in Artificial Intelligence (AI) and the increasing accessibility of such technology, generative AI has become a hot topic as well as concerns that it poses a threat to the authenticity of the news we consume.
+With the boom in Artificial Intelligence (AI) and the increasing accessibility of such technology, generative AI has become a hot topic and concerns become louder about it posing a threat to the authenticity of the news we consume.
 Generative AI can generate new content such as images, video, text, music, speech, product designs, and software code at scale, based on natural language queries.

 This poses a significant challenge for photojournalists, whose mission is to capture reality in order to inform their audience reliably and objectively.
 The spreading of AI-generated images and content bears a threat of misinformation and fake news since AI has become so powerful that authentic and generated images are indistinguishable by the bare eye.